nicolaslopezj/meteor-apollo-accounts/README.md

 A implementation of Meteor Accounts only in GraphQL with Apollo.

 This package uses the Meteor Accounts methods in GraphQL, it's compatible with the accounts you have saved in your database and you may use apollo-accounts and Meteor's DPP accounts at the same time.
+It is also compatible with React Native using AsyncStorage (see guide at end of ReadMe).

 > Sorry for all the api changes, now we will use [graphql-loader](https://github.com/orionsoft/graphql-loader) for a long term solution.